 - Guns make us safer, and the more guns we have, the safer we are.

 We’re going to look at each of these in its own separate post.
 Let’s get started with this one:

 Dangerous Belief # 1: The Second Amendment was intended to ensure that citizens can do battle against their own government.

 This is actually a subsidiary myth, with the primary myth being that the Second Amendment was intended to guarantee all citizens a right to be armed.
-But thoroughly dismantling the immense stack of falsehoods surrounding that claim will take more space than we’ve got here (we’ll get to it in due time).
+But thoroughly dismantling the immense stack of falsehoods surrounding that claim will take more space than we’ve got here (See later posts).

 Yet it should be obvious to anyone who actually reads the Second Amendment and has a basic grasp of the mother tongue that it is, to say the very least, a semantic swamp that leaves a great deal of ambiguity about the supposed right to own firearms for private use; and wherever there is any ambiguity at all, there are no absolutes.
 Thus, there is no absolute right to own a gun.
 Which means the notion that there is a right to own a gun to defend yourself against the big bad guvmint is a non-sequitur.

 It would behoove the NRA crowd to realize that there is more to the Constitution than just one amendment.
 If they could only extricate their combat boots from the muck of the Second Amendment, even just long enough to move a few steps back to the original seven articles of the Constitution — the ones written before the Sacred Second or any other amendment was appended– they might learn that a true “militia”, such as they fancy themselves to be, answers to the President Of The United States, rather than trying to plot his downfall: